-We have developed a system for the scanning of original wills, Codicils and Powers of Attorney using non-invasive methods after we were approached by a large Law firm who had identified an issue whereby potential probate clients could be ‘poached’ during the time taken to retrieve wills from off-site storage.
+We have developed a system for the scanning of original Wills, Codicils and Powers of Attorney using non-invasive methods after we were approached by Slater & Gordon who had identified an issue whereby potential probate clients could be ‘poached’ during the time taken to retrieve Wills from off-site storage.

-A trial project was so successful that it was immediately expanded to encompass all the wills held by the company – a total of over 120,000 wills.
+A trial project was so successful that it was immediately expanded to encompass all the Wills held by the company – over 120,000 Wills.

-- The authenticity of the scanned will is guaranteed through the application of a digital signature and RFC 3161 timestamp which can verify that the document has not been tampered with since its creation.
+- The authenticity of the scanned Will can be guaranteed through the application of a digital signature and RFC 3161 timestamp which can verify that the document has not been tampered with since its creation.

 - The scanned Wills form an invaluable backup in the event of the accidental loss of, or damage to, the original hard copy, thus enhancing data security and addressing document compliance issues.

-If you’re interested in hearing more about this very specialised service please do not hesitate to contact us
+If you’re interested in hearing more about this service please do not hesitate to contact us